animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Let’s have a look at the following entity:
+Let's have a look at the following entity:

 </div>